 Arteries and veins course within the back of the retinal tissue that lines the back of the eye.
 Like elsewhere in the body, arteries bring blood into the tissue and veins move blood out of the tissues and back toward your heart.
-A retinal vein occlusion (RVO) is the blockage of one of those veins.
+An eye retinal vein occlusion (RVO) is the blockage of one of those veins.

 When the retinal veins become occluded, the blood flow from the eye is compromised.
 The back-up of blood within the retinal tissues leads to hemorrhages and swelling of the tissue.
 If this swelling is in the central portion of the vision, this is called macular edema and can cause serious damage to the vision.
 Some patients may notice blurred or distorted vision as a result of an RVO.
 However, since some people with RVO may not notice any symptoms, it is important to have your eyes checked regularly.